jjfalling/Bandwidth-Monitor/README.md

 	+---------+-----------+-------+
 	Which interface do you want to monitor (SNMP ID)?

-Select an interface and wait and you should see:
+Select an interface, hit return, and wait and you should see:

 	+----------+------------+-------------+------------+------------+
 	| Time     | Octets In  | Octects Out | KB/s In    | KB/s Out   |